chunpeng-chang/chunpeng-chang.github.io/_news/announcement_2.md

 related_posts: false
 ---

-One paper is accepted to CVPR 2024! <a href="https://birdy666.github.io/projects/mikasa/">Link</a>
+One paper is accepted to CVPR 2024! <a href="https://birdy666.github.io/projects/mikasa/" target="_blank" rel="noopener noreferrer">Link</a>

 ---